kvaps/kube-linstor/README.md

 - Kube-Linstor aims to be simple to operate, with less built-in logic for more straight-forward administration.
 To achieve this goal Kube-Linstor installs via a simple Helm chart, and installs primarily Kubernetes-native resources (Deployments, DaemonSets, etc).
 - Piraeus Operator relies heavily on a [Custom Resource Definition][k8s-crd]-driven approach to bootstrapping pieces of infrastructure like the [Linstor-Server][linstor-server] (satellites, etc) itself.
 With Piraeus Operator you create CRDs that manage the creation of Kubernetes-native resources
 - Kube-Linstor directly contains the Deployments, DaemonSets and other Kubernetes-native resources as necessary
 - Both Piraeus Operator and Kube-Linstor offer offers automatic configuration of nodes, storage pools and other LINSTOR-related resources.
-Where Piraeus Operator accomplishes this with CRDs, Piraeus Operator uses generated shell scripts via template helpers integrated into the Helm chart
+Where Piraeus Operator accomplishes this with CRDs, Kube-Linstor uses simple shell script with template helpers integrated into the Helm chart
 - Piraeus Operator offers automatic injection of the DRBD9 kernel module

 [piraeus-operator]: https://github.com/piraeusdatastore/piraeus-operator